“In learning you will teach, and in teaching you will learn. You’ll find your place beside the ones you love” – Phil Collins, Son of Man

 What students say about Jen’s teaching style…

 “My first mixed media workshop with Jen was life-changing.
 We explored new techniques and mediums and stretched our creative muscles, all within a safe and fun environment.
-Just when I thought my project was turning into a disaster, Jen was there to encourage and show me the possibilities (it’s amazing what a little glitter can do!).
+Just when I thought my project was turning into a disaster, Jen was there to encourage and show me the possibilities.
 She nurtures and inspires students creatively and rounds out the whole experience with practical business advice for those wanting to pursue careers in art.
 Jen’s workshops are like art therapy.
 I laughed, I cried–I re-discovered my creative self.
-Jen is Artist, Teacher, Mentor, Friend…all wrapped up in one amazing, inspiring and talented bundle!” — Shannon H.
+Jen is Artist, Teacher, Mentor, Friend…all wrapped up in one amazing, inspiring and talented bundle!” — Shannon Harley.

-“I evaluate teachers for a living and Jen is one of the best I’ve ever seen.” – Jana M.
+“I evaluate teachers for a living and Jen is one of the best I’ve ever seen.” – Jana Martin.

 “I love Jen’s classes!
 She brings such a playful, joyful attitude to the classroom.
 I love how she helps students see “mistakes” as opportunities to try something new.
 It enables the student to forge ahead without fear of failure.
 I never feel stressed out and always learn something new that can be expanded upon and incorporated into my work with my own style.
 Her cheerful, laid back approach creates a creative classroom environment.
 Pure fun!” – Stephanie Buss.